Jayesh0706/notes/Docker Interview Questions.md

 - Kubernetes does not isolate namespaces at the network level by default (all pods can talk to all pods, regardless of namespace, unless restricted by NetworkPolicies).
 The isolation is more about naming and resource management.

 - In a company, you might give each team its own namespace.
-They can manage their resources without stepping on another team’s resource names.
-You can also tie RBAC roles to namespaces, e.g., Team A’s service account can only CRUD in namespace A, not in others.
+They can manage their resources without stepping on another team’s resource names. ==You can also tie RBAC roles to namespaces,== e.g., Team A’s service account can only CRUD in namespace A, not in others.

 Think of it like this: If you have multiple environments (dev, staging, prod) on one cluster, you might implement those as separate namespaces to isolate them.
 Or if multiple applications share a cluster, separate them by namespace.
 Names within a namespace must be unique, but not across the whole cluster.